 The DDSLs with responsibility for Online Safety will check once per term that the filtering and monitoring system are operating effectively - these checks must be recorded along with any appropriate action.
-At least annually, the Safeguarding governor, the DSL and Online Safety DDSLs will review the filtering and monitoring system, looking at the records of the checks.
-The review will usually occur before the beginning of every new academic year, however such reviews will also take place if:
+From time to time the Safeguarding governor, the DSL and Online Safety DDSLs will review the filtering and monitoring system, looking at the records of the checks.
+Such a review should occur before the beginning of every new academic year, however such reviews should occur if:

-- there is a major safeguarding incident;
+- · there is a major safeguarding incident;

 - there is a change in working practices; or

 - if any new technology is introduced.

 The school's filtering system blocks internet access to harmful sites and inappropriate content.
 The filtering system will block access to child sexual abuse material, unlawful terrorist content, adult content.
+If there is a good educational reason why a particular website, application, or form of content should not be blocked a pupil should contact the relevant member of teaching staff, who will then contact the DSL for their consideration.

 The school will monitor the activity of all users across all of the school's devices or any device connected to the school's internet server allowing individuals be identified.
 In line with the school's Data Protection Policy, IT Staff and the DDSLs will monitor the logs.

-Any incidents will be acted upon and recorded.
-If there is a safeguarding concern, this must be reported to the DSL immediately.
-Teaching staff must notify the Safeguarding Team, their respective Assistant Head of Key Stage and the Head if they are teaching material which might generate unusual internet traffic activity.
+Any incidents should be acted upon and recorded.
+If there is a safeguarding concern, this should be reported to the DSL immediately.
+Teaching staff should notify the Safeguarding Team, their respective Assistant Head of Key Stage and the Head if they are teaching material which might generate unusual internet traffic activity.